Applications / FAQ

 Which formal requirements do I need to meet to apply?

-As the majority of courses are held in German, you will also need to evidence your German language proficiency (level B2 as per the ECFR).
+As the majority of courses are held in German, you will also need to evidence your German language proficiency.
+To apply successfully please submit with your application a proof of language GER C1 level.

 How do I apply?